-Best Valorant Agents to use in Solo Ranked: Agent tier list | Dexerto.com
+Best Valorant Agents to use in Solo Ranked: Agent tier list - Dexerto

 His Ultimate can keep people off the Spike from a considerable range, the Owl Drone is incredible to get intel before a push, and his arrows give him cross-map scouting/damage.
 Only caveat: Learn reliable lineups.

+Jett has been getting really popular in high Elo and pro play for good reason.
 Jett’s abilities are all about complimenting the player that picks her.
 She has the best movement of all the Agents and her Ultimate rewards great aim, as well as decision-making.

 Solo-queue players can use her Updraft and Tailwind to break through tight chokeholds, and her Cloudburts are great for setting up dashes — since you’re able to guide them into place.

-That being said, without learning the basics for map awareness, Jett has huge potential to fall flat on her face...
-Dashing into an a corridor full of enemies is only going to end one way.
+That being said, without learning the basics for map awareness, Jett has huge potential to fall flat on her face.
+Dashing into a corridor full of enemies is only going to end one way.

 But a good understanding can go a long way to make her a versatile Op-er, or a fun option to get behind enemy lines.
-You'll rarely see Jett used at the highest level of competitive play, and there's a good reason for it.
+Though she’s becoming popular for players that prioritize high mobility, be careful not to use that agility to dash toward a quicker death.

 C-Tier: Viper